SergiyOlefirenko/testInterviewPreparation/01_manual_qa/10_linux_and_network/03_common_network_questions.md

 7. **Difference between UDP and TCP**

 1) Connection-Oriented vs Connectionless:
-    - TCP is connection-oriented protoclo, which means that it establishes a connection between two devices before transmitting data;
+    - TCP is connection-oriented protocol, which means that it establishes a connection between two devices before transmitting data;
     - UDP is a connectionless, which means that it does not establish a connection before transmitting data.

 2) Reliablity: